FFMG/myoddweb.piger/monitor/api/python/Doc/library/readline.rst

    Append the last *nelements* items of history to a file.
 The default filename is :file:`~/.history`.
 The file must already exist.
 This calls :c:func:`append_history` in the underlying library.
+This function only exists if Python was compiled for a version of the library that supports it.

    .. versionadded:: 3.5